mkapiczy/vetero/README.md

 The application was designed to be responsive.

+The CitySelector autocomplete mechanism was implemented with a 500ms debounced request to the Node.JS server filtering the city list.

 ### Tradeoffs

 - Styling - not much focus was put on the styling and theming.
 Although the application was designed to be responsive and user friendly more styling adjustments could be made,
-- CitySelector - the list of cities with available weather is currently retrieved from the json file, which is time and memory consuming (the file size is almost 30Mb).
-This should be managed in a different way, probably best to delegate debounced requests to the server and let the server do the filtering.
 - Default city - for now it is (very ugly) hardcoded to Warsaw.
 It should be determined based on browser's navigator API (e.g. using vue-browser-geolocation module) or IP lookup.
 - Metrics - The application supports only Celcius metric, while Kelvin, and Fahrenheit metrics are also supported by the OpenWeatherAPI,
 - Usage of OpenWeatherMap default weather icons - A set of custom icons should be used.